Sam Ponder saved 'Sunday NFL Countdown' from unanimously getting their Cowboys-Packers picks wrong

-A source of amusement here for many years has been network’s pre-game predictions that go awry.
+A source of amusement here for many years has been network(s) pre-game predictions that go awry.
 As recently as Saturday, we saw NFL Network’s analysts unanimously pick the Cleveland Browns to take care of business against the Houston Texans.
-Though, Joe Flacco and Co. did anything but in a 45-14 drubbing.
+However, Joe Flacco and Co. did anything but that in a 45-14 drubbing.

 At least Rich Eisen had the foresight to have the entire crew smile for a photo as they tempted fate.